Cosby’s accuser says she was drugged, groped; ‘I was frozen’

 But Miller’s timeline differed from Johnson’s.
 Under questioning from Cosby’s lawyers, Miller revealed that his notes show Johnson told him the encounter happened in 1990, not 1996.

-Johnson settled her workers’ compensation claim for around $10,000, according to Miller.
+Johnson settled her workers’ comp claim for around $10,000, according to Miller.

 The Associated Press does not typically identify people who say they are sexual assault victims unless they grant permission, which Constand and Johnson have done.